Know Before You Go

 Choose a Wheelchair that is Safe for Vehicle Travel

 The first step to a safe trip is to only use a wheelchair that is certified for vehicle transit.1 Consider regional and international standards for wheelchair travel safety.
-For example, in the United States, the WC19 standards establish a set of criteria for the manufacturing, testing, and performance of wheelchairs in vehicle transportation scenarios.2 Look for the WC19 label to identify certified wheelchair models.
-You can search for specific manufactures and models to ensure they are listed on the Crash Tested Product Lists.
+For example, in the United States, the WC19 standards establish a set of criteria for the manufacturing, testing, and performance of wheelchairs in vehicle transportation scenarios.2 Next, look for the WC19 label to identify certified wheelchair models.
+You can also search for specific manufactures and models to ensure they are listed on the Crash Tested Product Lists.

 A safe wheelchair will have a sturdy, crash-tested frame, well-fitting seatbelts, and four, welded anchor points for securing the wheelchair to the floor of the vehicle.3